cabraham365/portfolio/README.md

   - Scheduled Data Refresh: Ensuring near real-time data availability
   - Custom Visuals: For intuitive, interactive data exploration
 - **Key Outcomes:**
-  - Improved Visibility: Stakeholders gained a clear, at-a-glance view of operational health across departments.
+  - Improved Visibility: Stakeholders gained a clear, at-a-glance view of change management operational health across departments.
-  - Faster Issue Resolution: Early detection of process bottlenecks led to a 20% reduction in incident response times.
+  - Faster Issue Resolution: Early detection of process bottlenecks led to a 18% reduction in incident response times.
   - Data-Driven Decisions: Regular use of the dashboard in weekly meetings resulted in more targeted improvement initiatives.
   - Scalability: The modular design allows for easy integration of new data sources and KPIs as business needs evolve.